dc865/writeups/Kryptos.md

 ### Hand Decode ###

+ROT13 is shifting the alphabet forward 13 characters.

-Write down the alphabet in normal order A, B, C, etc.
+Write down the alphabet in normal order A, B, C, etc.  Then, starting with N (the 14th letter) start writing A, B, C again until you get to Z; continue at the top.

-Then write down the alphabet in the opposite direction underneath.
-I start at Z and work backwards with A, B, C, etc.

-You now have rotated the 26-characters around its midpoint and can decode the message with this key.

 ## Theory ##